orcfax/docs/docs/technical-architecture/collection.md

 # Data collection

-Data collection is another critical breakthrough that Orcfax has introduced.
-The Orcfax oracle service collects data about real world events from various primary sources using a network of nodes.
-These nodes are run independently and permissionlessly by anyone that is able to install our open source software and commit a small amount of $FACT tokens as stake.
+The Orcfax oracle service collects data about real world events from multiple primary sources using a network of decentralized validator nodes.

+These nodes are run independently and permissionlessly by anyone that is able to download our node software and commit a small amount of our [FACT](scorecard) token as stake.
-These Orcfax nodes are initiated through executables made available through the Orcfax GitHub repo, which will be transitioned to a fully decentralized Git repo at a later date.
-These executables will ensure and enforce that every node is operating the exact same software.
-Additional safeguards have also been implemented to prevent tampering with this software in order to mitigate the risks associated with man in the middle attacks.

-Orcfax executables are fully open sourced and are visible online along with our pipeline in order to facilitate user review.
-We believe that our community should be able to review a release and follow it down to the command level to see what new changes were made to the software.
-Users will be able to review the pipeline that generated the executable and its signature so that authenticity of the software release is safeguarded.
-This will also allow Orcfax to limit participation within the validator network to those running the appropriately signed executable.
-For now, these will be developed by the project, which is currently Orcfax Ltd. as the corporate entity.
-However, handing over the governance of the network, along with long-term maintenance and development, and transitioning to a decentralized autonomous organization is a long-term priority of Orcfax and is reflected in our roadmap.

-First and foremost, at the very front end of collecting data, Orcfax nodes will triangulate their data collection.
-What that means is that Orcfax doesn’t rely on any one or two single sources.
-Our system requires a minimum of three separate independent data sources for the same data which can be queried by our network of decentralized oracle pool nodes.
+The node software are signed binaries that ensure each node is running identical versions of the same code.

+The Orcfax node provides a user-interface that allows the operator to manage their staking and rewards.
+They also use it to select which Orcfax data feeds their node will participate (e.g. ADA/USD).

+## Data triangulation
+The fact statements published by each Orcfax feed are based on data that is collected from at least three independent, primary sources.

+Orcfax collects raw data from at least three independent sources to triangulate and average the information.
+For example, to determine the price of ADA to U.S. dollars, Orcfax nodes will query APIs at Kraken, Binance, and CoinGecko.

+triangulation of data is a design principle that Orcfax has adopted as a method for developing comprehensive understandings of the phenomena which it report on;

+it is a system requirement that each Orcfax feed utilizes a minimum of three sources (S1, S2, S3, Sn+1) but can accommodate a dynamic number of sources in order to compensate for type or the need for more sources to achieve validity.

+These three sources can comprise of application programming interfaces (API’s), internet of things (IoT) devices, weather stations, and crowdsourced reporting data (eg a series of geotagged photographs).

 Example
 If the target data was the outcome or score of a football match between